A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Methods

 Here, we divide our sample into two groups, the \hsig{} and \lsig{} sub-samples, based on their relative positions to the best-fit \mout{}-$\sigma_{\star}$ relation, which is well-fit by a $\log$-linear relation as well.
-The \lsig{} sub-sample correspond to the galaxies below the relation with scatters in the 1$\sim$ 35 percentile, while the \hsig{} sub-sample are the ones above the relation, with scatters in the 65$\sim$ 99 percentile.
-In Figure~\ref{fig:split_sigma}, we can see that these two sub-samples are matched in their \mout{} and share almost identical average surface mass density profiles outside of 5 kpc.
+The \lsig{} sub-sample corresponds to the galaxies below the relation with scatters in the 1st-35th percentile, while the \hsig{} sub-sample is the one above the relation, with scatters in the 65th-99th percentile.
+Each sub-sample contains 239 galaxies.
 The \hsig{} sub-sample displays a higher central stellar mass density within the inner $\sim 5$ kpc.
-While the $R \lesssim 3$ kpc region is affected by the smearing of PSF, the difference is robust and consistent with the expectation of a higher $\sigma_{\star}$ value.
+While the $R \lesssim 1$ kpc region is affected by the smearing of PSF, the difference is robust and consistent with the expectation of a higher $\sigma_{\star}$ value.
+We perform a two-sample Kolmogorov–Smirnov test (K-S test) on the \mout{} distributions of the \hsig{} and \lsig{} sub-samples, and obtain a p-value of $\rm 0.37\pm 0.23$ (To obtain the uncertainty of the p-value, we resample the \mout{} distributions by assuming a uniform error 0.1 dex.), well above the 0.05 threshold, suggesting the two sub-samples have the same \mout{} distributions.
 This difference also leads to slightly higher median total $M_{\star}$ \& lower $R_{\rm e}$ value in the \hsig{} sample than the \lsig{} one ($10^{11.5} M_{\odot}$ v.s. $10^{11.4} M_{\odot}$; 9.6 kpc v.s.
 10.5 kpc).

 In terms of the $\sigma_{\star}$, as expected, the \hsig{} sub-sample has a significantly higher average value than the \lsig{} one (274 km/s v.s.
 218 km/s).
 It is worth noting that, while we refer to them as the \hsig{} and \lsig{} samples, this is not equivalent to the simple $\sigma_{\star}$-bins methods used in many previous works \citep[e.g.,][]{GreeneAPJ2015, Martin-NavarroMNRAS2018, BeverageApJ2023, ChengMNRAS2024}.
-The matched \emph{outer} stellar masses and profiles are the key here, as they demonstrate these two groups of massive galaxies should have, on average, very similar \exsitu{} mass growth while also showing systematic differences in their center that is more dominated by the \insitu{} star formation.
+The matched \emph{outer} stellar masses and profiles are the key here, as they demonstrate these two groups of massive galaxies should have, on average, very similar \exsitu{} mass growth while also showing systematic differences in their center that are more dominated by the \insitu{} star formation.